matanabc/Summer-project-2018/ReadMe.txt

 -in the first time i recomend to do build for the code by going to "java" directory and type "./grblew build"

--to run the cod go to the "java" directory and run the code buy typing "./grblew run --offline"
+-to run the code go to the "java" directory and run the code buy typing "./grblew run --offline"

 good luck, and i hope i help.